-(1) The staff/child ratio and group size requirements of rule 5101:2-13-18 of the Administrative Code shall be met on field trips and routine trips.
-Children shall be assigned to the provider or specific child care staff members for all field trips.
+(1) The staff/child ratio requirements of rule 5101:2-12-18 of the Administrative Code shall be met on field trips and routine trips.
+Children shall be assigned to specific child care staff members for all field trips.

-(2) Parents, guardians or adults authorized by the provider may be drivers on field trips provided that staff/child ratio requirements are met at the destination.
+(2) Parents, guardians or adults authorized by the center may be drivers on field trips as long as staff/child ratio requirements are met at the destination.

-(C) What are the driver requirements for drivers who are used in the staff/child ratio or are child care staff members of the family child care home?
+(C) What are the driver requirements for drivers who are used in the staff/child ratio or are child care staff members of the center?

 The driver shall:

 (2) On routine trips, be an employee or child care staff member with the exception of contracted transportation services.

 (3) Hold a currently valid driver's license required for the type of vehicle driven in accordance with Ohio law.